ava-labs/avalanchego/api/health/service.md

----
-title: Health API
-description: This page is an overview of the Health API associated with AvalancheGo.
-This API can be used for measuring node health.
+The Health API can be used for measuring node health.
----

-This API can be used for measuring node health.

 <Callout title="Note">
 This API set is for a specific node; it is unavailable on the [public server](/tooling/rpc-providers).